What Is Vitamin B12?

 What Are Symptoms Of Vitamin B12 Deficiency?

-Following are the symptoms of Vitamin B12 deficiency;
+The following are the symptoms of Vitamin B12 deficiency;

 - Fatigue, weakness, and lethargy.